Python-Nairobi/pynbo-blog/content/pypy-joannah-nanjekye.md

 Speed

-Pypy is magically faster due to its high performance Just-in -time compiler and garbage collector.
+Pypy is magically faster due to its high performance Just-in-time compiler and garbage collector.

 It is therefore faster for programs that are JIT susceptible.
-This means that pypy may not always run faster , it may be for pure python code but actually run slower than Cpython where the JIT cant help.
+This means that pypy may not always run faster, it may be for pure python code but actually run slower than Cpython where the JIT cant help.

-pypy may also not be as fast for small scripts that do not give the Just-in -time compiler enough warm up time.
+pypy may also not be as fast for small scripts that do not give the Just-in-time compiler enough warm up time.

 I ran this [code]() on pypy and on normal python and the results show pypy is actually faster.
 I will go on share the outcomes below;